 The question of whether children should be able to participate in elections has been debated in Germany, Austria and Switzerland for about three decades, and in some countries such as the USA since the 1970s.
-In Germany, the group KinderRÄchTsZÄnker, supported by young people, first advocated for children's right to vote in the early 1990s.Prior to that, similar demands had been made in the 1980s by adults who described themselves as "anti-educators".
+In Germany, the group KinderRÄchTsZÄnker, consisting of young people, first campaigned for a children's right to vote in the early 1990s.
+Prior to that, similar demands had been made in the 1980s by adults who called themselves 'anti-pedagogues'.

-In most countries, the right to vote has so far been linked to the so-called age of majority, which today usually begins at the age of 18.
-Accordingly, in Germany, for example, people can only participate in federal and European elections from the age of 18.
-In some federal states, children are allowed to participate in state and local elections from the age of 16.
-In Germany, the federal government, which has been in office since December 2021, has agreed in the coalition agreement to generally lower the voting age to 16 in the current legislative period.
-Whether this will happen is questionable, as it would require an amendment to the Basic Law and thus the consent of the CDU/CSU parliamentary group in the Bundestag, which had previously rejected this.
+In most countries, the right to vote has so far been linked to the age of 18.
+Accordingly, in Germany, for example, people can only participate in national and European elections from this age on.
+In some German federal states, children are allowed to participate in regional and local elections from the age of 16.
+In Germany, the national government, which has been in office since December 2021, has agreed and stated in the coalition agreement to generally lower the voting age to 16 in the current legislative period.
+Whether this will happen is questionable, as it would require an amendment to the Constitution and thus the consent of the CDU/CSU parliamentary group in the Bundestag, which had previously rejected this.
 In Austria, the right to vote at all political levels was already lowered to 16 years in 2007.
-In Switzerland, the National Council (national parliament) decided by a large majority on 16 March 2022 to lower universal suffrage from 18 to 16.
-In all the countries mentioned, however, with the exception of the European elections, only persons who have the citizenship of the country may participate in elections.
+In Switzerland, the National Council (national parliament) voted on March 16, 2022, in favour of a legislative initiative to lower universal suffrage from 18 to 16.
+However, this regulation would only take effect if a corresponding law amending the constitution were passed by the National Council and the Council of States (parliament of the cantons) as well as in a referendum.
+In all the countries mentioned, with the exception of the European elections, only persons who have the nationality of the country may participate in elections.

 Universal suffrage is a basic element of any society or state system that considers itself democratic.
-For years, children's rights organisations in particular have advocated enabling young people to participate in elections from an earlier age.
-They have proposed different variants for this.
-These range from lowering the voting age to, for example, 16 or 14 years ("lowering the voting age") to the proposal that children can participate in elections from the time they express the will to do so ("child suffrage").
-Sometimes it is also proposed that parents or guardians exercise the right to vote on behalf of their children until they reach a certain age, e.g. 18 years ("parental suffrage" or "family suffrage") or until their children express the will to vote themselves ("right to vote from birth").

-All these proposals are worth discussing, as they could help to increase the political weight of the younger generations or counterbalance the dominance of the older population, which is growing with increasing life expectancy and low birth rates in many societies, especially the more economically privileged ones.
+For years, children's rights organisations in particular have advocated for enabling young people to participate in elections from an earlier age.
+They have proposed numerous variants for this.
+These range from reducing the voting age to, for example, 16 or 14 years ('lowering the voting age') to the proposal that children can participate in elections from the time they express the will to do so ('child suffrage').
+Sometimes it is also proposed that parents or guardians exercise the right to vote on behalf of their children until they reach a certain age, e.g. 18 years ('parental suffrage' or 'family suffrage') or until their children express the will to vote themselves ('right to vote from birth').
+All these proposals are worth discussing, as they could help to increase the political weight of the younger generations or counterbalance the dominance of the older population, which is growing with increasing life expectancy and low birth rates in many societies, especially in the economically privileged ones.